caslynphang/is213esd/README.md

 3. Open index.html in browser,
 4. type in stock ticker, click submit
 5. Type in quantity of stock and click buy
-6. open console and you should see summary of order in JSON to be passed to portfolio microservice
+6. open console and you should see summary of order in JSON to be passed to portfolio microservic
+7. e